kalairani/OnlineNewsPopularity/README.md

   ```
 Concluded that Random Forest Classifier Model is better fit for the prediction.

-*Prerequisite:* Python should be installed the required packages as pandas, sklearn, numpy etc
+*Prerequisite:* Python should be installed with packages pandas, sklearn, numpy etc as required.

 Thank you!